BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/18_1_Understanding_Schorr.md

 (originally, Schnorr groups, but in Bitcoin, an elliptic curve) to empower the discrete logarithm problem.
-It's easy to get from a private key to a public key, but all but impossible to go the opposite direction, with is obviously the characteristic required for public-key cryptography (and so signature systems) to work.
+It's easy to get from a private key to a public key, but all but impossible to go the opposite direction, with is obviously the trapdoor characteristic required so that public-key cryptography (and therefore signature systems) can work.

 But the math doesn't really matter to your understanding of why Schnorr signatures are a big upgrade for Bitcoin.
 That largely comes